MattVincentDev/cybersecuirty-notes/day-01-notes.md

   - Impact: The actual consequence if the risk materializes.

 - Why the CIA Triad Matters
   - The CIA Triad is the foundation of cybersecurity because it gives a clear framework for protecting information.
 Every security control or policy ultimately supports confidentiality, integrity, or availability.
 If one of the three pillars is weak, systems and data are at risk of compromise.
-Cybersecurity professionals use the CIA Triad to evalulate risk, design defenses, and prioritize reponses to incidents.
+Cybersecurity professionals use the CIA Triad to evaluate risk, design defenses, and prioritize responses to incidents.

 - My Career Identity.
   - My Strengths